learn-co-curriculum/careers-online-presence-github/README.md

 #### 9. Have Clean, Easy to Read Code on Your GitHub
 - Functions should be responsible for one thing in general.
 - Keep your code modular and DRY (‘Don’t Repeat Yourself’).
 Keep methods small, and create a chunk you can reuse in different places and stack in different orders.
 Stay away from ‘copy and paste.’

+#### 10. Ensure your Contributions Chart Reflects Your Activity
+- Show potential employers that you are serious, committed and continually developing your technical skills by having an active, consistently populated Contributions chart (they are looking at this).
+- You are responsible for ensuring your contributions are properly authored and showing up publicly in your Contributions chart.
+- Follow the steps above at the beginning of this lesson to ensure that you are properly authoring your contributions.
+- [Read this](https://help.github.com/en/github/setting-up-and-managing-your-github-profile/why-are-my-contributions-not-showing-up-on-my-profile) to ensure you understand how GitHub counts contributions (for example: forks to a commit do not count towards controbutions).

 # Bonus Tips

 ### Software Engineering: